Biofilm: In industry

 Biofilms can also be harnessed for constructive purposes.
 For example, many sewage treatment plants include a secondary treatment stage in which waste water passes over biofilms grown on filters, which extract and digest organic compounds.
 In such biofilms, bacteria are mainly responsible for removal of organic matter (BOD), while protozoa and rotifers are mainly responsible for removal of suspended solids (SS), including pathogens and other microorganisms.
 Slow sand filters rely on biofilm development in the same way to filter surface water from lake, spring or river sources for drinking purposes.
-What we regard as clean water is effectively a waste material to these microcellular organisms.
+What is regarded as clean water is effectively a waste material to these microcellular organisms.
 Biofilms can help eliminate petroleum oil from contaminated oceans or marine systems.
 The oil is eliminated by the hydrocarbon-degrading activities of communities of hydrocarbonoclastic bacteria (HCB).

 Biofilms are used in microbial fuel cells (MFCs) to generate electricity from a variety of starting materials, including complex organic waste and renewable biomass.

 Biofilms are also relevant for the improvement of metal dissolution in bioleaching industry, and aggregation of microplastics pollutants for convenient removal from the environment.